Immigration Law

 Fortunately, there are some ways to access accounts, although this can be challenging.
 For example, you could use the following procedures:

-• Have a person act as an authorized signer on your American bank account: This agent would be able to withdraw your money and send it to your country or make a transfer from your account in the U.S. to your account in the foreign country.
+• Have a person act as an authorized signer on your American bank account: This agent would be able to withdraw your money and send it to your country or make a transfer from your account in the U.S. to your account in a foreign country.
 You may have to pay a fee to the bank.

 • Contact your U.S. bank if you do not have an authorized signer: You can explain your situation and request a transfer of your money to a foreign account.
 Many banks support this service.
-You will have to comply with the bank’s requirements and wait for the transfer to go through.
+You will have to comply with the bank’s requirements and wait for the wire transfer to go through.

 • Use your account from your country: If you have a debit card, you could withdraw your money using an ATM.
 You have to pay the service fees each time you take out money.
 You could also pay your expenses using a credit card or debit card.